 - HINT: The franchise is no longer in the same city, nor has the same name, as when he pitched for them.

-- Which player has the most overall WAR but didn’t make the top 5 for any one team?
+- Which player has the most overall WAR without making the top 5 for any one team?

 - HINT: He played for three teams—all in the American League.